anima-libera/ipsys/README.md

 ## Controls

-The ipsys binary can take one command line argument which would then be the number of particle types.

 At runtime, the ways to interact with the simulation and rendering are listed here:

 - The first bar in the ui panel controls the intensity of fading.